OHI-Science/ohi-science.github.io/pages/create_regions.md

 ![raw data: GADM and EEZ](/figs/create_regions/corrected.png)

 Some manual editing may be required beyond this recipe, since certain islands are not likely to be intersected by states and should instead by assigned wholly to one state.
-If the given country spans the international dateline (-180&deg; W or 180&deg; E), then a more complex analysis using geodetic distance should first be applied to the points (see [eg using geographiclib](http://code.env.duke.edu/projects/mget/ticket/549)) and probably a [Plate Carr&eacute;e](http://resources.arcgis.com/en/help/main/10.2/index.html#//003r0000003r000000) or other dateline spanning projection should be used.
+If the given country spans the international dateline (-180&deg; W or 180&deg; E), then a more complex analysis using geodetic distance should first be applied to the points (eg using [geographiclib](http://code.env.duke.edu/projects/mget/ticket/549)) and probably a [Plate Carr&eacute;e](http://resources.arcgis.com/en/help/main/10.2/index.html#//003r0000003r000000) or other dateline spanning projection should be used.
 Finally, if the country's EEZ is extensive than this method could be replaced with a raster method ("raster is faster, but vector is corrector") using [Polygon to Raster](http://resources.arcgis.com/en/help/main/10.2/index.html#//001200000030000000) and [Euclidean Allocation](http://resources.arcgis.com/en/help/main/10.2/index.html#//009z0000001m000000) (alternate recipe forthcoming).

 ## Script Recipe

 Here's a script which you can modify based on your local paths and desired buffer distances.
-It is recommended that each line be run sequentially in the [ArcGIS Python window of ArcMap](http://resources.arcgis.com/en/help/main/10.2/index.html#/What_is_the_Python_window/002100000017000000/) which will render the geographic outputs so you can visually inspect the process.
+It is recommended that each line be run sequentially in the [Python window of ArcMap](http://resources.arcgis.com/en/help/main/10.2/index.html#/What_is_the_Python_window/002100000017000000/) which will render the geographic outputs so you can visually inspect the process.

 {% highlight python %}
 # create_regions.py - generate non-overlapping regions extending